 NAAPID (National African American Parent Involvement Day) - February 12

 Students are invited to audition and showcase their talents in this all-school event.
 Together with our music teacher, our principal Ms. Natasha York, selects featured acts for the show.
 There are several rehearsals the week of the performance, and acts are strictly held to two minutes.
-Grades K-2 will have a morning performance, and 3-5 will perform for their grades in the afternoon.
+Performances typically take place during the school day.
 Parents are welcome to attend.
 In the past, students have danced, performed skits, magic tricks, jokes, played instruments, jumped rope, done gymnastics, and even demonstrated the Chinese yoyo.
-If you are interested in helping in any way, please contact the main office.

 Spring Pictures - March

-A professional photographer comes to Thurston in the spring to take pictures of the children.
-Families will receive a photo proof, but are under no obligation to purchase pictures.
+A professional photographer comes to Thurston in the spring to take pictures of the students.
+Families will receive a photo proof but are under no obligation to purchase pictures

 Thurston’s International Night is a school year favorite!
-It is a great celebration of the many countries/heritages/cultures at Thurston.
+It is a great celebration of the many countries, heritages and cultures at Thurston

-The program begins in the MPR, where everyone gathers to watch the eagerly anticipated performances from all over the world.
+The program begins in the multi-purpose room (MPR) where everyone gathers to watch the eagerly anticipated performances from all over the world.
 During this time, students showcase their culture, and amazingly choreographed routines on stage.
-Performers take great pride in sharing their heritage, and are often viewed as celebrities of the night.
+Performers take great pride in sharing their heritage and are often viewed as celebrities of the night.

 The next phase of the program includes a journey across the world, as families have the opportunity to visit classrooms, each representing a different country.
 Most rooms are filled with native artifacts, display boards, traditional music, and delicious foods to eat.
 Students receive “passports” which are stamped after they answer a question about each country.
 These passports are a great way to engage the children, and also make fantastic souvenirs.
 Wonderful aromas permeate the hallways with foods from all over the world, so do come hungry!
 This event is always completely FREE to attend.

 Every spring we have a Field Day for the students during the school day.
 Field Day is a great opportunity for students to enjoy teamwork and fun outdoor games.
-It is often, but not always, on the Friday before Memorial Day weekend.
-All students participate in fun events such as, tug-of-war, sponge toss, Frisbee toss, sack races, etc. Our Physical Education Teacher plans and organizes the events.
-Students should wear sunscreen (please apply at home), hats, and may wear swim wear underneath clothes.
-MANY parents are needed to run the stations (and bring wagons for water transport as well as large jugs).
+All students participate in fun events such as, tug-of-war, slip-n-slide, soccer relay, water balloon toss, etc. Our physical education teacher plans and organizes the events.

 The last day of school is an exciting time for students and parents.
 Each year on the last day school, students are greeted by cheering families outside the building after half-day dismissal.
 Families and friends are encouraged to congratulate students and take pictures with classmates and teachers.
 Details on the last day dismissal procedures are given during the last weeks of school.